keptn/lifecycle-toolkit/docs/docs/installation/configuration/Openshift.md

 In practice this means that `runAsUser` and `runAsGroup` are removed, since Openshift sets those automatically.

-You can set the `global.isOpenshift` parameter when running the `helm install` command:
+You can set the `global.openShift.enabled` parameter when running the `helm install` command:

 ```shell
 helm install keptn keptn/keptn -n keptn-system --create-namespace --set global.openShift.enabled=true